alicetra/Website-Portfolio/README.md

 # FUNCTIONALITY & FEATURES

 ### Hamburger Navigation bar
 The widely adopted hamburger navigation bar design element allows websites to maintain a neat, structured layout on smaller screens.
 As the window width decreases; the conventional navigation bar transforms into an icon shaped like a hamburger.
-Upon clicking this icon--it expands and displays the entire navigation menu.Therefore providing users with effortless access to all sections of the website.
+Upon clicking this icon,it expands and displays the entire navigation menu.Therefore providing users with effortless access to all sections of the website.
 By incorporating the hamburger navigation bar, I aimed to guarantee an intuitive user experience across all devices; additionally the position of this element is fixed ensuring it remains visible even if users need to scroll down.

 ### Responsive design